Which platforms will offer crypto ETNs?

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-The FCA has made it clear that Consumer Duty rules will apply to firms that are offering crypto ETNs.
-This means any platforms selling them to retail investors are obliged to ensure the products meet the needs, characteristics and objectives of their customers, and provide sufficient information to customers so they can make an informed decision.
+The FCA has made it clear that the consumer duty will apply to firms that are offering crypto ETNs.
+This means that any platforms selling them to retail investors are obliged to ensure the products meet the needs, characteristics and objectives of their customers, as well as to provide sufficient information for their customers to make an informed decision.

-That appears to have given some platforms pause for thought.
-While some platforms have told MoneyWeek they intend to offer crypto ETNs to their customers soon after the ban is lifted, others are taking a more measured approach – while some have no plans to offer the products at all.
+Some platforms told MoneyWeek they intend to offer crypto ETNs to their customers soon after the ban is lifted, others are taking a more measured approach – while some have no plans to offer the products at all.

 Where will you be able to buy crypto ETNs?